polaris-project/go-polaris/doc/spec.md

 ### User Accounts

 Each user account is composed of an ecdsa private key.
 However, one should note that an "account" is not the same as an "address."
-An address is simply the 0x-prefix encoded byte value of a serialized ecdsa public key.
+An address is simply the 0x-prefix encoded sha3 hash of the byte value of a serialized ecdsa public key.
 Generally, an account's public key is derived from the account's private key (generated via `crypto/ecdsa`, `elliptic.p521()`, `crypto/rand`).

-An ecdsa key pair is represented by the `Account` struct, that of which stores private in the form of a pointer to an `ecdsa.PrivateKey`.
+An ecdsa key pair is represented by the `Account` struct, that of which stores a private key in the form of a pointer to an `ecdsa.PrivateKey`.
+Additionally, an account should also store a field called `SerializedPrivateKey`, that of which should be empty at all times except when the account is written to persistent memory.

 #### Generation